- Career Highlights

 - Instructional video, Accelerate Your Guitar Playing, released by Rittor Music, Japan; released in the U.S. by Hal Leonard/Berklee Press

-- Contributor to Japanese magazines Jazz Life, Jazz Guitar, and Guitar
+- Contributor to Japanese magazine Jazz Life, as well as Jazz Guitar and Guitar

 - Tours and presents clinics annually in Japan